The TTNC Softphone is a feature-rich SIP client available for your mobile device.

 Cog on the Keypad screen.
 The settings are:

 This will show the account information of the registered VoIP user - the user can be deleted, and a new user entered if they're associated with the same TTNC phone number.
-If the user is associated with a different phone number the Reset option at the bottom of the Settings screen should be used and the QR code of the new user is scanned when relaunching the app.
+If the user is associated with a different phone number press cancel then the Reset Application option at the bottom of the Settings screen should be used and the QR code of the new user is scanned when relaunching the app.

 Turning on Push Notifications allows you to receive calls while the phone is sleeping.
 If this is off then you are only notified of an incoming call if the Softphone app is open.